bendechrai/url-shortener-redirector/README.md

 Say you want to redirect **https://url-shortener.yourname.now.sh/twitter** to **https://twitter.com/yourname**.

-In the jsonbox.io dashboard, append **/twitter** to the URL, and set the request body to:
+In the jsonbox.io dashboard, set the method to "POST", append **/twitter** to the URL, and set the request body to:

 ```
 {